 |BIOS 4690 Independent Research Project||Individual research project.
 Arrange for a faculty mentor.
 Write short proposal at start.
 Write paper at end in scientific manuscript style.
 Graded by faculty mentor.
 Pre-req: 1 credit hour prior research experience (BIOS 2699, 4699).||Take BIOS 4460 Communicating Biological Research concurrently or during next semester.
 For Research Option students: take LMC 4701 during semester prior and take LMC 4702 during concurrent semester (Must be in Research Option to take LMC 4701 and 4702).|

-BIOS 4690 and 4691 are permit-only.
-Follow these instructions to request a permit for these courses.
+BIOS 4690 is permit-only.
+Follow these instructions to request a permit for this course.

 Georgia Tech Research Option